HR1512-119

 1 term

-Department of State's guidance including the periodic memorandum entitled 'Guidelines on Relations with Taiwan' and related documents
+The Department of State's guidance including the periodic memorandum entitled 'Guidelines on Relations with Taiwan' and any successor document or related document that includes guidance on relations with Taiwan.

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.